heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

-{Describe the process and share instructions for creating and submitting pull requests.}
+{Provide instructions for creating and submitting pull requests.
+If applicable, you can provide a link or share the template for pull requests that contributors must use.}

 #### Code reviews